TheSre/wallpapers/README.md

-# Some wallpapers that I have collected
+# Some wallpapers that I've collected